n1n4-303/n1n4-303.github.io/posts/ring-modulation.md

 *Fig.6 - Using a sawtooth as carrier*
 <br />
 <img src="https://user-images.githubusercontent.com/64982634/87942786-01f51c00-ca95-11ea-85f9-051ffd4ff56e.JPG" width="591">
-*Fig.7 - Complex spectrum produced by ring modulation*
+*Fig.7 - More complex spectrum produced by ring modulation*
 <br />
 If you want to learn more about ring modulation check the references section, lots of great resources!
 <br />